markw53/carbon-intensity/README.md

 Choose your region from the drop down menu and look at the data!

-This project was part of the Software Developer Course by NOrthCoders and is one of their frontend sprints.
+This project was part of the Software Developer Course by NorthCoders and is one of their frontend sprints.